spawaskar-cora/cora-docs/docs/forensics-anthro-guide/zones.md

 **Left mandible.
 Above: medial/internal view, below: lateral/external view.**

 *Zone descriptions*
-1. The portion of the corpus, including the alveoli for the premolars and molars as well as the premolars and molars themselves
+1. Portion of the corpus, including alveoli for the premolars and molars as well as the premolars and molars themselves
-2. The portion of the corpus, including the alveolus fo rthe canine and the canine itself
+2. Portion of the corpus, including alveolus for the canine and the canine itself
-3. The area of the ascending ramus inferior to the coronoid process
+3. Area of the ascending ramus inferior to the coronoid process
-4. The coronoid process
+4. Coronoid process
-5. The mandibular condyle
+5. Mandibular condyle
-6. The gonial angle, including the mandibular foramen and mylohyoid groove (internally) and the attachment of M. masseter externally)
+6. Gonial angle, including the mandibular foramen and mylohyoid groove (internally) and the attachment of M. masseter externally)
-7. The anterior portion of the corpus, includin the alveoli of the icisors and the incisors themselves
+7. Anterior portion of the corpus, including the alveoli of the incisors and the incisors themselves

 ![Mandible right](/docs/images/zones/Mandible_right_500.png)

 **Right mandible.
 Above: medial/internal view, below: lateral/external view.**

 *Zone descriptions*
-8. The portion of the corpus, including the alveoli for the premolars and molars as well as the premolars and molars themselves
+8. Portion of the corpus, including alveoli for the premolars and molars as well as the premolars and molars themselves
-9. The portion of the corpus, including the alveolus fo rthe canine and the canine itself
+9. Portion of the corpus, including alveolus for the canine and the canine itself
-10. The area of the ascending ramus inferior to the coronoid process
+10. Area of the ascending ramus inferior to the coronoid process
-11. The coronoid process
+11. Coronoid process
-12. The mandibular condyle
+12. Mandibular condyle
-13. The gonial angle, including the mandibular foramen and mylohyoid groove (internally) and the attachment of M. masseter externally)
+13. Gonial angle, including the mandibular foramen and mylohyoid groove (internally) and the attachment of M. masseter externally)
-14. The anterior portion of the corpus, includin the alveoli of the icisors and the incisors themselves
+14. Anterior portion of the corpus, including the alveoli of the incisors and the incisors themselves

 # **POSTCRANIAL REMAINS**